wisdom1456/neat-starter/src/posts/practiceareas/florida-condominium-law.md

 description: Whether you are an HOA or condominium owner, you may be faced with issues...
 author: Bernhardt Riley

-titletag: Florida Condominium Law | Real Estate Litigaion | Bernhardt Riley
+titletag: Florida Condominium Law | Real Estate Litigation | Bernhardt Riley
 metadesc: Whether you are an HOA or condominium owner, you may be faced with issues...

 date: 2021-05-22T17:51:26.492Z
 thumbnail: /static/img/posts/post-compression/francois-suarez-ms-v8fczzvu-unsplash.webp
 tags:
-    - Real Estate Litigaion
+    - Real Estate Litigation
 ---

 Whether you are an HOA or condominium owner, you may be faced with issues concerning the Florida Condominium Act, disaster recovery, hurricane claims, water and mold damage, injury claims in common